instructian/art3870-wi17/aboutgithub.md

 ### What is GIT?

 > Git is a version control system (VCS) for tracking changes in computer files and coordinating work on those files among multiple people.
 It is primarily used for software development, but it can be used to keep track of changes in any files. _source_ [wikipedia](https://en.wikipedia.org/wiki/Git)

+### What is GitHub?

+> GitHub is a web-based Git or version control repository and Internet hosting service.
+It offers all of the distributed version control and source code management (SCM) functionality of Git as well as adding its own features. _source_ [wikipedia](https://en.wikipedia.org/wiki/GitHub)

 ### Social Paradigm and Social Coding